marshallm94/Technology_Notes/Concurrency_and_Parallelism_Viewed_Through_Music.md

 so lets zoom out...

-# Problems Domain/Space & Solution Domain/Space
+# Problem Domain & Solution Domain

 Problems are not inherently concurrent, parallel, syncronous or asyncronous.